novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-93.md

 “If you want, you can also attend the workshop on balancing work and life.”

 “Really?
-Then I’ll do it.”
+In that case, I’ll do it.”

 Kim Ah-young, who wanted to hear anything Lee Hyun-woo had to say, accepted his proposal without hesitation.